Kong/docs.konghq.com/app/1.3.x/loadbalancing.md

 ### Balancing algorithms

+The ring-balancer supports the following load balancing algorithms: `round-robin`, `consistent-hashing`, and `least-connections`.
+By default, a ring-balancer uses the `round-robin` algorithm, which provides a well-distributed weighted round-robin over the targets.
-By default a ring-balancer will use a weighted-round-robin scheme.
-The alternative would be to use the hash-based algorithm.
-The input for the hash can be either `none`, `consumer`, `ip`, `header`, or `cookie`.
-When set to `none` the weighted-round-robin scheme will be used, and hashing will be disabled.

-There are two options, a primary and a fallback in case the primary fails (e.g., if the primary is set to `consumer`, but no consumer is authenticated)
+When using the `consistent-hashing` algorithm, the input for the hash can be either `none`, `consumer`, `ip`, `header`, or `cookie`.
+When set to `none`, the `round-robin` scheme will be used, and hashing will be disabled.
+The `consistent-hashing` algorithm supports a primary and a fallback hashing attribute; in case the primary fails (e.g., if the primary is set to `consumer`, but no Consumer is authenticated), the fallback attribute is used.

-The different hashing options:
+Supported hashing attributes are:

-- `none`: Do not use hashing, but use weighted-round-robin instead (default).
+- `none`: Do not use `consistent-hashing`; use `round-robin` instead (default).

-- `consumer`: Use the consumer id as the hash input.
-This option will fallback on the credential id if no consumer id is available (in case of external auth like ldap).
+- `consumer`: Use the Consumer ID as the hash input.
+If no Consumer ID is available, it will fall back on the Credential ID (for example, in case of an external authentication mechanism like LDAP).

-- `ip`: The remote (originating) IP address will be used as input.
+- `ip`: Use the originating IP address as the hash input.
 Review the configuration settings for [determining the real IP][real-ip-config] when using this.

-- `header`: Use a specified header (in either `hash_on_header` or `hash_fallback_header` field) as input for the hash.
+- `header`: Use a specified header as the hash input.
+The header name is specified in either `hash_on_header` or `hash_fallback_header`, depending on whether `header` is a primary or fallback attribute, respectively.

-- `cookie`: Use a specified cookie name (in the `hash_on_cookie` field) with a specified path (in the `hash_on_cookie_path` field, default `"/"`) as input for the hash.
-If the cookie is not present in the request, it will be set by the response.
+- `cookie`: Use a specified cookie with a specified path as the hash input.
+  The cookie name is specified in the `hash_on_cookie` field and the path is specified in the `hash_on_cookie_path` field.
+If the specified cookie is not present in the request, it will be set by the response.
 Hence, the `hash_fallback` setting is invalid if `cookie` is the primary hashing mechanism.

-The hashing algorithm is based on 'consistent-hashing' (or the 'ketama principle') which makes sure that when the balancer gets modified by changing the targets (adding, removing, failing, or changing weights) only the minimum number of hashing losses occur.
-This will maximize upstream cache hits.
+The `consistent-hashing` algorithm is based on _Consistent Hashing_ (or the _Ketama Principle_), which ensures that when the balancer gets modified by a change in its targets (adding, removing, failing, or changing weights), only the minimum number of hashing losses occur.
+This maximizes upstream cache hits.

+The ring-balancer also supports the `least-connections` algorithm, which selects the target with the lowest number of connections, weighted by the Target's `weight` attribute.

 For more information on the exact settings see the `upstream` section of the [Admin API reference][upstream-object-reference].